aehasan/CS125QuizPrepSpring21/week1/quizPrep.md

    <details>
    <summary>Spoiler!</summary>

-   We have declared a variable of type int.
+   ~~We have declared a variable of type int.
 However we have set it equal to 7.2.
    Unlike doubles an int is not capabale of having decimals.
-So it will be equal to 7.
+So it will be equal to 7.~~ This code actually won't compile.
+We cannot assign a value with decimals to an int variable type.
    </details>
    <br></br>